DevlessTeam/docs/managing_data.md

-# Managing Data
+#  Data model
 DevLess is a plug-and-play back-end that can do many things, but one of the core components is the ability to model and persist data.

-## Data Model

 DevLess uses the relational model for data.
 This is the same model as any relational database such as mysql or postgresql.

 DevLess uses a relational database as it's backing database and can expose as much as you want to clients.
 Controlling what a user is allowed to access or write can be done by using the rules engine.
 The same is true for manipulation of data before writing or after reading.